archilex/advanced-tables-docs/v3.md

     }),
 ```

-Quick Filters supports both of these use cases.
+Advanced Indicators supports both of these use cases.
 In the first example, only one indicator will be shown, but the form will include both fields.
 In the second, only the indicator's respective field will be displayed.

-If you are using return types (and you should be) then Quick Filters will automatically detect how the indicators should be displayed.
-If you are not using return types, then you will need to be explicit about how Quick Filters should display your form fields using the `->multipleIndicators()` method:
+If you are using return types (and you should be) then Advanced Indicators will automatically detect how the indicators should be displayed.
+If you are not using return types, then you will need to be explicit about how Advanced Indicators should display your form fields using the `->multipleIndicators()` method:

 **Example 1 - Display as a single indicator:**